stevecrozz/lithostech.com/_posts/2008-08-25-more-voluntary-for-now-buyouts-at-the-fresno-bee.markdown

 tags: []
 comments: []
 ---
-{% picture thumbnail-left 2009/fb-door.jpg alt="Front door to the old Fresno Bee building" %}
+{% responsive_image path: static/img/full/2009/fb-door.jpg alt: "Front

-The Fresno Bee continues to do everything it can to stave off more inevitable layoffs.
+door to the old Fresno Bee building" class: "img-float-left" %} The Fresno Bee continues to do everything it can to stave off more inevitable layoffs.
 I don't blame them, but I sure am getting tired of the bad news: